Skip to content

 FullCalendar — the cross-framework calendar & scheduler

 FullCalendar is Rozie's data-bound port of FullCalendar — the vanilla-JS calendar/scheduler engine.
-One .rozie source file ships idiomatic React, Vue, Svelte, Angular, Solid, and Lit consumers from a single wrapper.
-FullCalendar already publishes four official wrappers (@fullcalendar/react, @fullcalendar/vue3, @fullcalendar/angular, @fullcalendar/svelte) — each one wraps the same Calendar engine.
-Rozie collapses all of them (plus the Solid and Lit wrappers that do not exist upstream) into one source.
+FullCalendar already publishes four official wrappers (@fullcalendar/react, @fullcalendar/vue3, @fullcalendar/angular, @fullcalendar/svelte) — each one wraps the same Calendar engine, and Solid and Lit have none.
+Rozie ships the same <FullCalendar> (same props, events, two-way view binding, and imperative handle) in React, Vue, Svelte, Angular, Solid, and Lit.

 This page is the show-and-tell: the API surface, per-framework quick starts, the imperative handle, the :options long-tail passthrough, the opt-in plugin-extension model, and the per-target recipe for the ten custom-content portal slots.